 Hi Beth, you’re welcome!
 I’m glad you enjoyed the recipe! 🙂

 Made it for lunch with leftover chicken.
-Better than any take out.
-THANK YOU for a simple and delicious receipe.
+Better than any takeout.
+THANK YOU for a simple and delicious recipe.

-Hi Rachel!!
-You’re very welcome! 🙂 Thanks so much for your kind words, I’m happy you liked the recipe!
+Hi Rachel, you’re very welcome! 🙂 Thanks so much for your kind words, I’m happy you liked my Chinese fried rice recipe!

 Hi Kaushiki!
 Sriracha is a type of hot sauce or chili sauce.
 You should be able to find it at most grocery stores as well as online! 🙂